spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ### Review

-The review section resumes the cluster configuration as you have configured it in the previous steps.
+The **Review** section resumes the cluster configuration as you have configured it in the previous steps.

 ![aws creation of a new cluster overview page](deploy-k8s-cluster/aws/clusters_review.png)